Two people battling drug addiction are trapped in pills and surrounded by different drugs.

 8. Development of withdrawal symptoms, where you feel anxious without drinking coffee.

-Suppose you enjoy drinking coffee daily and say yes to most of the eight points mentioned here.
+Suppose you enjoy coffee daily and say yes to most of the eight points mentioned here.
 In that case, this could be a sign of your chemical dependency on caffeinated products.
 Similarly, people who have alcoholism become chemically dependent on alcohol.
 Those who are battling drug addiction may then become ill if they suddenly stop drinking.
 People may also feel psychologically reliant on alcohol and continue to use it, particularly under stressful circumstances or to alleviate other psychological problems.

 Paste typeform embed here.
 Don't forget to delete this before pasting!